 Presentation of uncertainty for the downward adjustment and BAU comparison.

 For the first crediting year, the relative uncertainty of the ex-ante unadjusted baseline is derived from Eq.
-(39) and used in the uncertainty-based downward adjustment (Baseline Standard §7.1, Eq.
-(1) in the methodology).
+(47) and used in the uncertainty-based downward adjustment, Eq.
+(11).

 For subsequent years, uncertainty is reported per year using Eqs.
-(26)–(38) and, where needed, as standard error of multi-year means using Eq.
-(39).
+(34) – (46) and, where needed, as standard error of multi-year means using Eq.
+(47).